Security part 1 - Email sign-in

 Most people have used the same password for more than one thing.
 This is a problem.
 Surprisingly often, one of the less secure websites or apps gets hacked, and leaks everyone’s password.

 At this point, you have successfully signed in.
-You should have a sheet with your sign-in details.
+You should have a sheet with your sign-in details written on it.

 If you used the same password for other accounts, change it now.
 It should be different from any other password.
 It should not be easy to guess, e.g. from personal information.